 This specific watch or warning is based on the potential for experiencing tropical-storm-force winds alone, not the other hazards associated with a tropical storm (hazardous seas, torrential rainfall, etc.).
 This means if the system tracks close to your country, but the strongest winds remain offshore or north/east of your location, you may not be placed under a tropical storm watch or warning, but you may have other advisories in effect.

 “A Tropical Storm Watch remains in effect for Tobago.
-This means that tropical storm conditions, including sustained winds of 63-118 km/h, are possible somewhere within the watch area, in this case, within 42 hours.
-At 5 pm today, Hurricane Beryl was centered near 10.1N 49.3W, about 1230 km east-southeast of Tobago.
-Beryl is moving westward near 35km/h.
-There is a low to medium chance (30-40%) of tropical storm force winds affecting Tobago, as Beryl approaches the southern Windwards.
+This means that tropical storm conditions, including sustained winds of 63-118 KM/H, are possible somewhere within the watch area, in this case, within 42 hours.
+At 5:00 PM today, Hurricane Beryl was centered near 10.1N 49.3W, about 1230 KM east-southeast of Tobago.
+Beryl is moving westward near 35 KM/H. There is a low to medium chance (30-40%) of tropical storm force winds affecting Tobago as Beryl approaches the southern Windwards.
 Sea conditions are likely to become occasionally rough.
-The next update will be at 11 pm or earlier if necessary.” according to the Trinidad and Tobago Meteorological Service.
-This “watch” status takes into account the possibility of the event occurring.
-This weather event is possible.
+The next update will be at 11:00 PM or earlier if necessary.” according to the Trinidad and Tobago Meteorological Service.

-The color of the alert indicates the severity of the event and the probability of the event occurring.
-Currently, the alert level is yellow.
-This means that the hazards are possible, but the severity of impacts is severe for this particular alert.
-You should be aware of the hazards in your area associated mainly with gusty winds, street and flash flooding, as well as frequent lightning.
+The color of the watch indicates the severity of the event and the probability of the event occurring.
+Currently, the watch level is yellow.
+This means that the hazards are possible, but the severity of impacts is severe for this particular watch.
+For the island of Tobago, the public should be aware of the hazards associated with strong wind gusts, street/flash flooding, frequent lightning in thunderstorms, and landslides.
 Seas will also become hazardous, and mariners should prepare for large waves in nearshore areas, particularly Atlantic-facing coastlines.

-A severe Tropical Storm Watch may result in the loss of a single life or serious injuries; physical defenses are needed, major losses in confined areas, income earning impossible for several days, and several communities may be affected.
+However, the TTMS says severe impacts are possible.
+This means that conditions may result in the loss of a single life or serious injuries, physical defenses are needed, major losses in confined areas, and income earning impossible for several days, with several communities being affected.
 External help is needed for recovery.